A-Maged/Coding-Interview-Prep/Readme.md

    2. use optimized solution

 4. run a test case to see if your solution works
-5. ask if you should procced
+5. ask if you should proceed with coding your solution

 ### Data Structures